districtlines/AKTCodingStandards/README.md

 ```

 #### <a name="" href="#">Loop formatting</a>
-This is the perferred formatting for a loop.
+This is the preferred formatting for a loop.

 ```php
 for( $i = 0; $i <= 100; $i++ ) {